hippke/adi/README.md

 ```

 ## Light curve
-Of course, we might we wondering what the calculated transit light curve looks like.
-Here is the scatter (again in red) and the best-fit transit shape (black line):
+And here is best-fit transit shape (black line), and the raw scatter for comparison (again in red) and the :

 ![Image](http://www.jaekle.info/c1.png "Img1")